mzabani/codd/docs/DATABASE-EQUALITY.md

 ## Customizing the checksumming algorithm

-In order to remain useful in a world of Cloud installs, docker images and distribution-dependent postgres installations, _codd_ tries to strike a balance between correctness/strictness and usability/looseness.
+In order to remain useful in a world of Cloud databases, docker images and distribution-dependent postgres installations, _codd_ tries to strike a balance between correctness/strictness and usability/looseness.
 We want checksums to match across different postgres installations if they have the same DB schema, but in some cases that is just _too hard_ to do right for everyone.

 So _codd_ currently provides 3 settings you can enable that will make your algorithm **more strict** in some cases or **more lax** in others.
 They're customizable through the `CODD_CHECKSUM_ALGO` environment variable, which is a space separated list containg any of these values: